firefly-iii/firefly-iii.org/about-features.md

 Most importantly..

 - Firefly can import any CSV file, so migrating from other systems is easy.
 - Firefly runs on your own server, so you are fully in control of your data.
+It will not contact other sites or servers.
 - If you feel you're missing something you can just ask me and I'll add it!

 But actually, it features: